 The film begins with Mustafa Qureshi the “Cheeta” dressed in his finest leopard skin Cheetah Print outfit heading for his local kotha for an evenings entertainment but his wife intervenes trying to reason with him through philosophy that a husband’s place is with the wife and kids at home and not at the feet of some smelly tart at the Kotha.
 Mustafa Qureshi isn’t impressed by her reasoning and feels increasingly hen-pecked however as is the case in all Lollywood films “fate has the last word” and things come nastily around when Cheeta’s favourite girl is stolen by archrival Ilyas Kashmiri if only for one night.
 Humiliated beyond redemption Cheeta now sets about exacting revenge from Kashmiri, whatever the cost.

 Later Naghma grows up as the Cheeta’s rather modern, liberal thinking daughter who ends up getting horribly snagged in her father’s web of intrigue.
 She is sadly torn away from the handsome honourable Pathan Badar Munir to whom she had sworn eternal love.
 However circumstances are cruel to their love and it is never to be fulfilled.
 Thrown into the mix are various villains spouses and souten’s and therefore tens of feuds and grudges to sort out in the usual bloodbath ending.
 The film sadly didn’t click at the Box Office – perhaps due to the missing oomph factor as it seems to offer every other mind boggling ingredient that seems prerequisite to a successful formula movie.
 Perhaps the film lacked a racy Madame Noor Jehan number or perhaps the hero just wasn’t heroic enough by Sultan Rahi standards.
-Whatever the case, Cheeta Chaalbaz is an intriguing enough pot-boiler and contains enough of the amazing to make it a strangely endurable experience.
+Whatever the case, Cheeta Chalbaaz is an intriguing enough pot-boiler and contains enough of the amazing to make it a strangely endurable experience.
 Naheed Akhtar’s glorious Dil Di Guitar filmed on the bombshell Chakori more than makes up for most inadequacies to be fare.